Taher Shriteh

-Taher Shriteh is a Palestinian journalist.
+Taher Shriteh is a Palestinian-American businessperson and former journalist.

 Biography

 In 1984, he was offered admission to study a master's in mechanical engineering at the University of Wisconsin–Milwaukee, in the United States.
 He returned to Palestine in 1986, however, after being unable to afford the tuition fees to complete his studies.
-Soon after his return to Palestine, he became involved in journalism after meeting Reuters correspondant Paul Taylor.
+Soon after his return to Palestine, he became involved in journalism after meeting Reuters correspondent Paul Taylor.
 He would subsequently provide reports in events in the Gaza Strip for a number of international news agencies, including Reuters, The New York Times, the BBC, CBS, and Voice of America.

 In December 1987, after the outbreak of the First Intifada, he was arrested by the Israeli military and detained for two days in solitary confinement, during which he was beaten.
 In October 1989, the Israeli military raided his home, seizing his reporting material and notebooks, claiming that a need to investigate whether he had been inciting demonstrations during the First Intifada.
 The raid caused significant controversy, both with claims that the Israeli government was attempting to suppress coverage of its actions during the Intifada and after the military began ordering the sources in Shriteh's notebooks to present themselves at the military headquarters in Gaza City.